KorySumsion/HowToBookmarklet/README.md

 ```

 * Alternatively, create a bookmarklet that creates a widget on the webpage.
-Say you want a clock while you are on this page.
-You could write code to add the clock for the time you are on the page.
+A simple example would be a clock that appears at the top of the page.
 This doesn't actually alter the page that others are seeing.
 The script is running client side, so only the client using the bookmarklet experiences it.